umich-dbgroup/duoquest/README.md

 ### Python Dependencies

-First, make a virtual environment and install requirements:
+First, ensure you have at least **Python 3.6**.
+Then, make a virtual environment and install requirements:
 ```
 python3 -m venv venv
 source venv/bin/activate